 By making use of USV trajectories, the UAV will be able to plan ahead for smoother behavior.
 For example, if the USVs reach their destination and begin tending to victims, the UAV will be expecting this and will not fly off even though it has not yet obtained a position notification that tells it the USVs are now behind.
 The UAV should slow down and halt, while keeping the USVs in view.
 To deal with disparities between predicted and actual USV locations, an extended Kalman filter should be applied to construct a more accurate prediction over time.

 The ability to plan ahead also impacts the amount of network communication required for stable operation.
 In order to keep bandwidth usage low, it was decided that the UAV should not send messages to the USVs.
-While two-way communication could potentially aid path planning, this approach makes less system requirements (for portability) while reducing the network traffic.
+While two-way communication could potentially aid path planning, this approach requires less system requirements (for portability) while reducing the network traffic.
 Waypoints should be sent less often than position updates, but waypoints still require periodic retransmission since no handshaking ensures that anything was listening when the waypoint was initially announced.

-In order to not interfere with other possible constraints such as FAA regulations or a desire for smoother imagery, Follow_USVs does not modify the UAV altitude.
+In order to not interfere with other possible constraints such as FAA regulations or a desire for smoother imagery, Follow_USVs do not modify the UAV altitude.
 However, other components could be in place to alter the altitude based on the output of Follow_USVs.

 1.3 Programming Language.

 The Python language was chosen because it is well suited for working with the Morse simulator and is supported in Mission Planner GCS.
 Morse is a very flexible simulation environment that is rendered in a 3D Blender world.
 Prototyping is well supported as the Morse system allows the creating of customized robots by selecting a base platform and adding sensors and actuators such as "RGB Camera", "Pose", and "Waypoint".
-Aqueous environments are not readily available, so UGVs are being used as as analogue.
+Aqueous environments are not readily available, so UGVs are being used as analogue.
 Environmental factors such as wind and waves impact the path of USVs.
 These factors are not explicitly modeled in simulation, but an error margin will be used to represent uncertainty when considering whether a UGV is in view.

 1.4 Equipment.